DeadManWalkingTO/ETHminerWatchDogDmW/README.md

 ## Usage
 * Download or Clone
 * Unzip
-* Copy ETHminerWachDogDmW.bat (Windows) or ETHminerWachDogDmW.sh (Linux) to ETHminer folder.
+* Copy ETHminerWatchDogDmW.bat (Windows) or ETHminerWatchDogDmW.sh (Linux) to ETHminer folder.
 * Modify the code between:
   * ==================== Your Code Start Here ====================
   * ==================== Your Code End Here ====================